emfrg/multitasking-n-time-perception-study/README.md

 ### Installation and Execution

-Assuming you are still inside the .venv virtual environment
+Assuming you are still inside the .venv virtual environment:

 1. **Navigate to experiment directory:**
    ```bash